 Dick O’Brien, based in Washington, D.C., is the 4A’s principal representative to the White House, Congress and regulatory agencies.

-Currently, O’Brien is at the helm of the 4A’s efforts against proposed new government restrictions on the collection and use of consumer data in targeting advertising.
-These new restrictions have gained urgency because of such high profile developments as GDPR, Cambridge Analytica, and the California privacy legislation.
+Currently, O’Brien is at the helm of the 4A’s efforts in favor of the creation of new federal standards for the collection and use of consumer data in targeting advertising.
+The need for these new standards has gained urgency because of such high profile developments as GDPR, Cambridge Analytica, and the California privacy legislation.

 On a volunteer basis, O’Brien has served for more than 10 years as the secretary/treasurer of PRO-AD PAC, the extended advertising community’s political action committee.
 He also sits on the Boards of the Coalition for Better Advertising and the Digital Advertising Alliance.

 An ardent supporter of Special Olympics, he was on its Board from its inception through its first 15 years.

 He holds a bachelor’s degree from Boston College, an MA from Indiana University and an MBA from Columbia University.